isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
-- Our API is mostly a transformation layer over an existing API called the PokeAPI
+- The fictional API we're building is mostly a transformation layer over an existing API called the PokeAPI
-- It follows REST standards reasonably strictly, so when you GET a Pokemon, rather than getting all the details about its moves,
+- It follows REST standards reasonably strictly, so when you GET a Pokemon, rather than getting all the details about its moves

 [click]

-you get links to them instead
+- you get links to them instead

 [click]

 - We want more details about the move, like its type and base power, so we’re going to have to make an additional request per move returned
-- Rather than waiting for each one to complete, we want to do that concurrently!
+- Rather than waiting for each one to complete in sequence, we want to do that concurrently!
 -->

 ---